So Residencies Pay Attention

 Yes!
 Many students prefer to study by organ system, either during their classes, or during their dedicated Step 1 study period.
 The cards are divided by organ system so you can beef up your knowledge in cardiology, renal, stats, biochemistry, or any other subject!

 How many cards are in the deck?

-At the time of this writing, there were 1400+ cards in the deck.
-I still tutor a great deal, and with every student, I help them craft expert, customized Anki cards to help them to integrate and apply their knowledge.
+At the time of this writing, there were 1800+ cards in the deck.
+With every student I tutor, I help them craft expert, customized Anki cards to help them to integrate and apply their knowledge for impressive Boards scores.
 I use the best of these cards to constantly update the Anki deck, and regularly update the cards, for the most up-to-date information so you can confidently take your Step 1.

 When should I get the deck?

 Spaced repetition lets you remember anything forever - and so it’s best to start as early as possible.
-The benefits of spaced repetition are many, and the benefits are greatest the longer you've been practicing.
-All of the cards have been "tagged" by subject, meaning that even if you're in your 1st year, you can supplement your class learning by studying all of the "cardio," "renal," or other subjects, while saving the other subjects for later.
-Or if you're closer to your exam, you can study all of the cards, boosting your knowledge with cards and explanations you won't find anywhere else!
+All of the cards are divided by subject, meaning that even if you're in your 1st year, you can supplement your class learning by studying all of the "cardio," "renal," or other subjects, while saving the other subjects for later.
+Or if you're closer to your exam, you can study all of the cards to efficiently improve your score!

 Can I get a refund?